x64dbg/docs/introduction/ConditionalBreakpoint.rst

 Logging
 -------

 The log can be formatted by x64dbg to log the current state of the program.
+See :doc:`./Formatting` on how to format the log string.

 --------
 See also
 --------

 :doc:`../commands/breakpoints-conditional/index`